chef-boneyard/audit/README.md

 |   ≥ 0.8.0          |   ≥ 1.24.0       |   ≥ 4.0.0                |

+#### Compliance Report size limitations

+The size of the report being generated from running the compliance scan is influenced by a few factors like:
+ * number of controls and tests in a profile
+ * number of profile failures for the node
+ * controls metadata (title, description, tags, etc)
+ * number of resources (users, processes, etc) that are being tested

+Depending on your setup, there are some limits you need to be aware of.
+A common one is Chef Server default (1MB) request size.
+Exceeding this limit will reject the report with `ERROR: 413 "Request Entity Too Large"`.
+For more details about these limits, please refer to [TROUBLESHOOTING.md](TROUBLESHOOTING.md#413-request-entity-too-large).

 #### Write to file on disk

 To write the report to a file on disk, simply set the `reporter` to 'json-file' like so: